 No. If you lease a trailer and a boat in the same transaction, you must report each leased item on a separate Form ST-556-LSE and include the appropriate tax return with each application for title or registration you send to the appropriate titling agency.

 Manufactured homes (formerly known as mobile homes)

-What determines how the sales for lease of manufactured (mobile) homes are taxed?
+What determines how leases of manufactured (mobile) homes are taxed?